codingforentrepreneurs/Guides/social_share_links.md

 Share on Twitter
 </a>
 ```
 Now, Twitter is a little trickier.
-It needs to be html text.
-So this
+It needs to be url-encoded text.
+So something like this:

 ```
 I'm%20going%20to%20learn%20to%20Code...%20Come%20build%20web%20apps%20with%20me!%20%23CFE%20and%20@justinmitchel%20http://codingforentrepreneurs.com/